 The Senior Chaplain/Coordinator of the DRCN is Rev. Dr. Stephen Robinson who operates full-time as the Uniting Church’s National Disaster Recovery Officer.
 The DRCN has a team of Duty Officers and Logistics volunteers who maintain the life and work of the network on a rostered basis.

 Under the state disaster welfare arrangements some core Community Partners work under Memoranda of Understanding with the State Government’s Department of Justice - Disaster Welfare Branch to provide care for people and communities following disasters.

 These organisations are:

 Salvation Army (providing food)

-The Uniting Church (organising ecumenical chaplaincy through the DRCN)
+The Uniting Church (organising multi-faith and ecumenical chaplaincy through the DRCN)